 As women age, society makes them unseen.
 I refuse to be invisible just because I am growing older.
 So here I am, accepting and loving myself, my wrinkles, curls, white hair and all.

-Our society’s message gets into our subconscious and believes that it’s not okay to go gray.
+Our society’s message gets into our subconscious, and we believe that it’s not okay to go gray.

 We see commercials, magazine ads, billboards and dozens of brands of hair colour in every drug store and supermarket daily, reminding us at all times that we will attract a better man, a better job, and a better life if we colour our hair.